 We need to help people realize what it is that goes on behind the scenes of our minds.
-I think it’s an educational challenge.
-It comes from our heart and insights into the workplace so that people can see for themselves how this works.

 Welcome to our interview with Natasha Swerdloff.
 Natasha is an Author and Owner at The Principles Institute and swerdloff.dk ApS.
 She is a consultant specializing in coaching, leadership training, organizational change, communication and human processes.

 Natasha co-authored the book Coming Home, which she wrote with Dr. Dicken Bettinger.
 The book is available on Amazon.com and Amazon.uk.co and is an exploration further into the foundations of psychological well-being.

 Welcome Natasha, and thank you for contributing to the questions that are at the heart of the Exploring Forward Thinking Workplaces 2.0 conversation.